jeff-hager-dev/mongo-seed/README.md

 To explain the first part more I will break down in to my use cases.

-1. Version Data
+1. Specific Test Data sets
-   - I want to different types of data source to version data.
+   - I want to different types of data source to version data for specific tests.
 See seed types of what I wanted.
 2. Precise control on data for specific states
    - See point 1 then add the ability to write functions to set up data.
 3. Able to export just collections from mongodb